mlcsmits/Github_Tutorial/Tutorial_Part3.md

 Continue and authorize Github

-In case you are not logged in, follow the direction of the website.
+In case you are not logged in, follow the direction of the website.<br>
+When the login do not popup continue with the tutorial.
+Later when you open and fork a repository VCS will have to let you login.
 <br><br><br>
 # forking & editing a file